kamalsacranie/nvim-config/README.md

 - `M.ts_config_extend`: extends the `treesitter` config with the documented options
-- `M.clipboard_image`: alters how we create image paths for when we paste images from our clipboard
+- `M.clipboard_image_config_extend`: alters how we create image paths for when we paste images from our clipboard
 - `M.luasnip_config_extend`: extends `luasnip` config with the documented config options
 - `M.neogen_config_extend`: extends `neogen` config with the documented config